 It makes audacious far less useful for managing large playlists for sure

-#1 Updated by Artem S. Tashkinov about 2 years ago
+#1 Updated by Artem S. Tashkinov over 2 years ago

 Had we had undo/redo that wouldn't have been an issue.

 Patches are welcome.
 Maintainers are busy with their lives.

-#2 Updated by John Lindgren about 2 years ago
+#2 Updated by John Lindgren over 2 years ago

 - Subject changed from Provide an option to disable sorting playlists when you click column header (ie: stop accidental misclicks from being able to ruin a carefully ordered playlist) to Provide an option to disable sorting playlists when you click column header

 - Tracker changed from Bug to Feature